Islamic New Year 1444H | Maal Hijrah | Awal Muharram | Hijri New Year

 Image Credit: Rumman Amin on Unsplash

 The Islamic New Year is celebrated differently from the New Year in the Gregorian Calendar.
-There are no countdowns or anything of those sorts, it is more of a solemn occasion where the occasion is celebrated through doing good deeds and gratitude.
+There are no countdowns or anything of those sorts, but more of a solemn occasion where it is celebrated by doing good deeds and gratitude.
 Muslims around the world will usually take it as a chance for self-reflection, attending sermons, religious gatherings, Quran recitations, and more.
 Most will be trying to reap the benefits of the month of Muharram by doing as many good deeds as they can from the start.

 Significance of Muharram